indimail/indimail-virtualdomains/.github/README-indimail.md

 There are many authentication methods in the CRAM family.
 IndiMail supports [CRAM-MD5](https://en.wikipedia.org/wiki/CRAM-MD5), CRAM-SHA1, CRAM-SHA224, CRAM-SHA256, CRAM-SHA384, CRAM-SHA512, [CRAM-RIPEMD](https://en.wikipedia.org/wiki/RIPEMD), [DIGEST-MD5](https://www.rfc-editor.org/rfc/rfc2831).
 CRAM-Md5 uses HMAC-MD5 hash based message authentication code.
 CRAM-SHA1 uses HMAC-SHA1.
 CRAM-SHA224 uses HMAC-SHA224.
 See [this](https://en.wikipedia.org/wiki/HMAC) for more details.

-Apart from the security issue of having the plain text passwords in the database, **LOGIN** and **PLAIN** authentication will not work with clear text passwords in the database.
+Apart from the security issue of having the plain text passwords in the database, **LOGIN**, **PLAIN**, **XOAUTH2** authentication will not work with clear text passwords in the database.
 A workaround for this issue is to store encrypted passwords in the database and set the environment variable **ENABLE_CRAM** and have the clients supply the encrypted password to the server as the password.
 But if you enable this and your database with encrypted passwords gets stolen, the attacker can use the encrypted password to successfully authenticate using the **CRAM** authentication methods.

 Please think twice about setting **ENABLE_CRAM** environment variable or enabling clear text passwords using the -e option to [vpasswd(1)](https://github.com/indimail/indimail-mta/wiki/vpasswd.1) program.
 I prefer using the **LOGIN** or **PLAIN** methods over an encrypted channel and disabling the CRAM authentication methods.
 Another option is to use the Salted Challenge Response Authentication Mechanisms explained below.